TapWithUs/tap-android-sdk/README.md

 ```
 Just implement it and pass it to `TapSdk` class by calling `tapSdk.registerTapListener(tapListener)`.

+__Important Note__:
+`void onTapInputReceived(String tapIdentifier, int data)` is a callback function which will be triggered every time a specific TAP device was being tapped, and which fingers were tapped.
+The returned data is an integer representing a 8-bit unsigned number, between 1 and 31.
+It's binary form represents the fingers that are tapped.
+The LSB is thumb finger, the MSB (bit number 5) is the pinky finger.
+For example: if combination equals 3 - it's binary form is 10100, Which means that the thumb and the middle fingers are tapped.
+For your convenience, you can convert the binary format into fingers boolean array by calling static funtion `TapSdk.toFingers(tapInput)` listed below.

 TapSdk API
 ==========
 #### `void resume()` and `void pause()`